 Music can be another way of presenting information, with its own considerations.
-We have several resources for music research, including creation.
-We have a wealth of music resources for you to use, if you're researching a musician, or a style of music, or you're looking for music to listen to while you're studying.
+We have a wealth of music resources for you to use if you're researching a musician or a style of music, or you're looking for music to listen to while you're studying.

 University Libraries music collection

 - Libraries Catalog allows you to search for scores, CDs, audio and video cassettes, and DVDs.